Candida Martinelli's Italophile Site

 Put the yolks and sugar together in a pan.
 Mix this with an electric mixer over a very low heat (or in a double-boiler) constantly as you slowly add the Marsala wine.
 Cook it for at least 5 minutes, mixing all the time.
 If it's not light and full of air, whip it for another 5 minutes.

-It's delicious served warm over sliced fruit, especially peaches.
+It's delicious served warm over sliced fruit, especially peaches, but is delicious, like candy, when served cold.
 An original recipe and history for Zabaione comes from the Town Hall of Torino (there's water in their recipe because Marsala was very expensive back then).
+And I have a Zabaione page for you to enjoy as well, on this site.

 Coffee Liqueur